picarro-cchang/Brooks/src/main/python/AddOns/DatViewer/Manual raw files/user_guide.rst

 Average
 ----------------------------
-When *Do average* button is clicked, moving average is calculated on the data with subset size specified in the field *N average*.
+If *Block* is checked, block average is calculated when *Do average* button is clicked.
+Otherwise moving average is calculated.

+For block average, *N average* specifies block size in unit of minute.
+For moving average, *N average* specifies subset size in unit of data points.

 .. note:: Averaging is performed after application of :ref:`Filter` and :ref:`Expression` fields.